Keyboard use in Windows

 At any time, the desktop can be made to appear with Windowskey-d (d for desktop).

-When the desktop has focus, icons can be selected with the arrow keys, or with the letter keys corresponding to their first letter.
-When there are more icons beginning with the same letter, one can iterate through those by pressing the corresponding key repeatedly.
+When the desktop has focus, icons can be selected with the arrow keys, or with the letter keys corresponding to the icons' first letter.
+When there are more icons beginning with the same letter, one can iterate through those by pressing the corresponding letter key repeatedly.

 A selected icon can be activated by pushing Enter.